What is flor de Jamaica, hibiscus flower?

 Flor de Jamaica is incredibly versatile in the kitchen.
 Once you try it, you’ll start finding new ways to incorporate it into your dishes.

 - Agua de Jamaica.
 The most common use.
+This is a staple in my house; I always keep a jar of concentrate in the fridge for a quick refreshment.
 Steep the dried petals in boiling water, strain, sweeten, and chill.
 Try this recipe → Agua de Jamaica (Hibiscus Tea)

 - Flor de Jamaica Tacos: Simmer rehydrated hibiscus flowers with onion and chipotle.
 Their chewy texture makes them a perfect vegan taco filling.